Iretha/data-structures-and-algorithms/docs/alg-04-merge-sort.md

 # Merge Sort
 {: .fs-9 }

-You split the array in halves until you reach the smallest possible sub-arrays, then merge them back, while sorting.
+Divide and Conquer type of algorithms.
+We split the array into two sub-arrays until you reach the smallest possible sub-arrays (from 1 element), then merge them back, while sorting.
+The Time Complexity is O(N log(N), which is relatively fast.
 {: .fs-6 .fw-300 }
 ---

 ## Description
-It's "Divide & Conquer" type of algorithm.

 You split the array in halves until you reach the smallest possible sub-arrays, then merge them back.

 ### Steps: